nocentino/ollama-sql-faststart/README.md

 5. **Data Persistence**: Persistent storage for SQL Server and Ollama models.

-The docker compose implementation process will:
+The Compose implementation process will:
 - Generate SSL certificates for secure communication
 - Start SQL Server 2025
 - Launch Ollama and pull the `nomic-embed-text` model
 - Configure SQL Server to trust the certificates
 - Create an external model connection to Ollama's secure TLS endpoint in SQL Server

-## Docker Compose Services
+## Compose Services

-Everything is tied together with Docker Compose for easy deployment.
+Everything is tied together with Compose for easy deployment.
 The architecture ensures secure communication between components while keeping everything neatly containerized.

 | Service | Description |
 |---------|-------------|